KristjanESPERANTO/MagicMirror-3rd-Party-Modules/fixtures/README.md

 - The real pipeline introduces new derived fields you want reflected in the fixtures.
 - Maintainer URLs are cleaned up in the source data or the heuristics for deriving them change.
 - The downstream website contract (`modules.json`, `modules.min.json`, `stats.json`) gains or removes fields.

+## Troubleshooting validation failures

+When either the fixture set or the release artifacts fail schema validation, follow this checklist:

+1. **Regenerate the fixtures** – run `node --run fixtures:generate` followed by `node --run test:fixtures` to ensure the curated dataset reflects the latest contract.
+2. **Re-run the full pipeline** – execute `node --run all` (or your preferred targets) to recreate the website outputs, then execute `node --run release:validate`.
+3. **Inspect schema coverage** – if the data remains invalid, adjust the relevant schema in `pipeline/schemas/` or fix the upstream generator so the output matches the contract.
+4. **Escalate breaking changes** – when a consumer requires a contract change, document it in the roadmap and coordinate before relaxing or tightening schemas.